pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 line.tcp.net.rcvbuf=1m
 ```

-For reference on the defaults of the `http` and `pg` protocols, refer the
+For reference on the defaults of the `http` and `pg` protocols, refer to the
 [server configuration page](/docs/reference/configuration/)

 ## OS configuration